Background

 And without memories, and without emotions attendant on memories, there's no identity, there's no core identity.

-And we have something that Eric Scheff called identity diffusion.
+And we have something that Erikson called identity diffusion.
 And today we call identity disturbance.

 It fits well with my theory of self states founded on Philip Bromberg's work, where actually, in the case of borderline and narcissism, the mechanism for alternating between self states is broken.
-And the self states alternate autonomously, triggered by cues from the environment, like a kaleidoscope, gun or eye or kaleidoscope, gun bed.
+And the self states alternate autonomously triggered by cues from the environment, like a kaleidoscope, gone awry or kaleidoscope gone bad.

 So this is identity diffusion and disturbance.

-And finally, arrested development in fonnalism, the inability to become an adult.
+And finally, arrested development, infantilism, the inability to become an adult.

-That's why narcissists, borderline psychotics, paranoid, to a logic that's why they can't tell the difference between themselves and the world.
-There's no out out there in here, there's no external and internal, as I said before.
+That's why narcissists, borderline psychotics, paranoid, delusional, that's why they can't tell the difference between themselves and the world.
+There's no out there in here, there's no external and internal, as I said before.

 Why should our memory, asks Freud, why should our memory lag so far behind the other activities of our minds?